 Some observers argue that the tax relief packages of the last three years are the primary reason that budget deficits have replaced surpluses.
 This is incorrect.
-In fact, the large deficits reflect the near "perfect storm" that has rocked the federal government's budget: 1) revenues plummeted due to a weak economy and a sharp drop in the stock market, 2) spending increased due to two wars and new homeland security requirements, and 3) fiscal discipline weakened following the emergence of budget surpluses.
+In fact, the large deficits reflect the near "perfect storm" that has rocked the federal government's budget: 1) revenues plummeted due to a weak economy and a sharp drop in the stock market, 2) spending increased due to two wars and new homeland security requirements, and 3) weakened discipline following fiscal the emergence of budget surpluses.
 These factors account for about three-quarters of the decline in the budget surplus.

-April 2001 was the high point for budget surplus

-forecasts.
-OMB then estimated a \$334 billion surplus for fiscal year 2003, while it now estimates a \$455 billion deficit.
-As shown in Chart 2, economic changes have been the primary cause of the budget deterioration in the current fiscal year.
+The beginning of 2001 was the high point for projections of budget surpluses.
+CBO then estimated a \$359 billion surplus for fiscal year 2003, while it now estimates a \$401 billion deficit.
+As shown in Chart 2, economic changes have been the primary cause of the budget deterioration.
 The weak economy reduced the size of the tax base, increased spending on programs like Medicaid, and revealed technical adjustments that needed to be made to the budget estimates.
-In all, those factors account for 53 percent of the changes in OMB's projections, and none of them were due to legislation.
-Legislated spending increases and tax relief account for 24 percent and 23 percent of the reductions in OMB's projections, respectively (increased debt service costs have been allocated to each category).
-Estimates for other years by both OMB and the Congressional Budget Office (CBO) reveal a similar trend.
+In all, those factors account for 52.0 percent of the changes in CBO's projections, and none of them were due to legislation.
+Legislated spending increases and tax relief account for 23.3 percent and 24.5 percent of the reductions in CBO's projections, respectively (increased debt service costs have been allocated to each category).
+Estimates for other years by both CBO and OMB reveal a similar trend.

-Revenues have declined sharply, primarily because of the weak economy to be \$269 billion, or 13 percent, below the level in 2000.
-This year's revenues would be below those of 2000 regardless of whether the recent tax relief bill had been enacted.
+Revenues have declined sharply, primarily because of the weak economy

+Tax revenues have declined dramatically in recent years.
+In nominal dollar terms, revenues have now dropped for three straight years, a modern record.
+In fiscal year 2003, tax revenues are estimated to be \$255 billion, or 13 percent, below the level in 2000.
+This year's revenues would be below those of 2000 regardless of whether the recent tax relief bills had been enacted.